 If you want to skip the hustle of a 10-20 pips strategy, you can look for an interest rate differential strategy.
 An IRD (interest rate differential) is a difference in interest rates between two nations’ currencies.
 Forex trading is also known as a carry trade strategy.

 A carry trade transaction involves buying a high-interest currency and selling a low-interest currency.
 For instance, at the time of writing, USD is a high-interest currency, while JPY is a low-interest currency.
 Therefore, your profit is the interest rate differential.
 You will gain a fixed interest rate if you enter a long position buying the USD/JPY.
-Then, at the end of the month/year, you reinvest the profits and by doing that, you increase your position’s size.
+Then, at the end of the month/year, you reinvest the profits, and by doing that, you increase your position’s size.

-Obviously, when the currency of the high-interest-rate country rises in value, the trade works even better (which, in most cases, the high-interest rate currency strengthens vs the low-interest currency).
+When the currency of the high-interest-rate country rises in value, the trade works even better (which, in most cases, the high-interest rate currency strengthens vs the low-interest currency).